jackkershaw/fare-free-london/README.md

 - The site was looking quite cold so i wanted to add some colour.
 I added an svg from another project I did a few years ago, with bright colourful lines.
 At first I wanted this at the bottom and top, but found having at the top a bit overwhelming.
 I kept it at the bottom and wrapped it in a component as "tubelines" - in a way it reminds me of how the old OpenAI site used to look under the footer.
 - Removed frontpage component and added to index.tsx.
 Receiving content through Wordpress to allow client to control content.
 - Used Responsively to get responsive design right - see my LinkedIn about this [here](https://www.linkedin.com/posts/jackkershaw_webdevelopment-responsivedesign-devtools-activity-7209579627588005889-Bwso?utm_source=share&utm_medium=member_desktop).
+- Added a sign up form to the site.
+Since I was on a tight deadline from the client, I used a similar approach to the form on my [Right to the City project](https://github.com/jones58/right-to-city).

 ## Debugging